What Is A Black Moon? The Spiritual Significance Is Seriously Beautiful

 The most common and widely accepted definition of a black moon is a second new moon that occurs during one calendrical month, which definitely explains where it got its name from.
 To make things simple, it's essentially the opposite of a blue moon.
 With the moon indulging in a little more alone time than usual, it's a month full of more pitch black skies than usual.
 This is a relatively rare occurrence and it only happens about once every 29 months.
-The next one is slated to occur during July or August 2019 (depending on your time zone).

 A black moon can also mean a third new moon during one of our four seasons when it contains four new moons instead of just three.
 This is a more complicated form of the black moon and it occurs roughly every 33 months.
 This is the type of “black moon” that will take place on August 18 at 10:41 p.m.
 ET, so make sure to mark your calendar.

 While some might simply enjoy the black moon as a fun anecdote to bring up during small talk, the spiritual and mystical of the lot take it more seriously.
 The new moon is an important time for witches to set their intentions for the month, to start anew with fresh goals in mind, and to cast a spell or conduct a ritual that wipes the slate clean.
 The black moon only amplifies this cleansing energy, dragging your deepest strengths and desires to the forefront, uninhibited.

 On the other hand, astrologers also have their own idea of what the black moon is all about.
-Some believe the moon will pull out our darkest feelings, our scariest skeletons, everything we keep hidden and would rather continue to avoid.
+Some believe the moon will pull out your darkest feelings, our scariest skeletons, everything we keep hidden and would rather continue to avoid.
 It's a time that drama might ensue, for all the negative emotions of the spectrum, like envy, hatred, and revenge, will sit at the surface of everything.
 It's recommended that we remain patient during this time and to think twice before going through with a risky action.
-These unflattering emotions are a product of pain and if we embrace them with full-force, they will only breed more pain.
+These unflattering emotions are a product of pain and if we embrace them with full force, they will only breed more pain.
 However, they have to be released sometime, and the black moon is here to help with the purging process.